fredpdavis/oshealab_genomic_scripts/README.md

 makeVarGeneHeatmap(dat,sampleAnnotate=c("cytokineStim"))
 ```

-- To view the figures, secury copy (scp) the whole directory to your local machine's Desktop.
+- To view the figures, secure copy (scp) the whole directory to your local machine's Desktop.
 Open a new terminal window on your local machine and type:

 ```
 scp -r biowulf:data/projects/cytokineX/analysis/basicFigures ~/Desktop